asanteyaw/ML-Work/README.md

 # ML‑Work

+This repository contains a collection of **quantitative‑finance and machine‑learning research projects** developed as part of ongoing research and experimentation workflow in **stochastic volatility, forecasting, risk modeling, and numerical methods**.
 This repository contains a collection of machine‑learning and quantitative‑finance projects developed as part of an ongoing research and experimentation workflow.
 Each sub‑project inside **ML‑Work** is self‑contained, well‑structured, and focused on a specific modelling or statistical problem.
-The goal of the repository is to maintain clear, reproducible, and well‑documented workflows across multiple research streams.
+The goal of the repository is to maintain clear, reproducible, and well‑documented workflows in both Python and C++ (LibTorch) across multiple research streams.

+The repository reflects active research in:
+- volatility forecasting and regime modeling
+- hybrid ML–quant neural architectures
+- neural volatility integration
+- calibration and estimation (MLE and likelihood‑free)
+- Monte Carlo simulation and derivative pricing
+- sequence models (GRU, LSTM, TCN, Transformers)

 ---